 I had quite a few negative things to say about the AiProtection, or “Malicious Sites Blocking” by Trend Micro, feature in my recent review of the ASUSWRT router firmware.
 In closing I recommended that people avoid routers that incorporate Trend Micro security features.

 I still use that same ASUS router as my home network router.
 It was quite expensive and I haven’t found any good consumer grade replacement for it yet.
-I had turned on “Malicious Sites Blocking” as part of that review, and unfortunately I forgot to turn it back off again.
+I’d turned on “Malicious Sites Blocking” as part of that review, and unfortunately I forgot to turn it back off again.

 The Malicious Site Blocking feature regularly downloads a list of blacklisted URLs and patterns from Trend Micro that contains suspected of distributing malware.
 It just happens that it recently included some of Steam’s – the popular game distribution platform — download mirrors.
 This resulted in a Fatal Error in the Steam update installer and prevented it from installing Steam.

-Once I had turned off the site blocking feature in my router, the Steam installer finished up in seconds.
+Once I’d turned off the site blocking feature in my router, the Steam installer finished up in seconds.

 Lessons learned: Don’t buy routers with “Home network security” features beyond those you expect to find on a router.
 Trust in Windows’ built in Microsoft SmartScreen blocklists to keep your device free from known threats rather than third-party lists as antivirus providers frequently include false positives.
 (Antivirus vendors have always hated ‘network installers’ because they behave much like viruses.)